 Whether it’s AC repair or total AC system replacement, there are a variety of terms within the HVAC industry that can get baffling for homeowners.
-Not to mention all of the different pieces of heating and air conditioning equipment that can be used to improve your home’s energy efficiency and air quality.
+Not to mention all of the different pieces of heating and air conditioning equipment that can be used to increase your home’s energy efficiency and air quality.
 Of course we can’t write about all of the variations in one blog post, so we’ll take a look at one of the routine inquiries we see at Stark Services: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?

 An air handler contains the equipment that moves the air throughout your home, called the blower.
-It is typically situated inside the home and runs with both the heating and cooling components of your HVAC system.
+It is typically situated inside the home and works with both the heating and cooling parts of your HVAC system.
 If you take a quick peep at an air handler, it can closely resemble a furnace.
 Air handlers can work with an air conditioner and holds the indoor coil, used to cool and heat your home depending on which system it’s operating with.

 Air handler vs Heat Pump

 Exactly like an air handler can work with an air conditioner, an air handler works as a team with your heat pump.
 Heat pumps are used to heat and cool you home by transferring heat, rather than generating it, and the air handler helps move all that heated or cooled air.

 Air handlers are not blowers.
 This puzzles some of our customers, but it's not too complex and we're happy to explain the difference.
 An air handler has the blower, and several other components in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one part of a greater whole.